SiliconLabs/wiseconnect/examples/si91x_soc/crypto/si91x_psa_sha/readme.md

-# PSA Sha for SI91X
+# PSA Crypto SHA for SI91X

 ## Table of Contents